 On the basis of the information analyzed about the job and about how the employee feels about his/her job.
 To check, if there is any sign of discomfort or dissatisfaction regarding their job.
 When you have evaluated this information, you need to see which method of job design you have to apply for the employee.
 There are various job design methods which are explained below in this article.

-After deciding the job design method to be rolled out, HR needs to implement it in a successful way, where the goal of the individual and the company are in alignment.
+After deciding on the job design method to be rolled out, HR needs to implement it in a successful way, where the goal of the individual and the company are in alignment.
 And you also need to guide the employee at every step about their role and responsibilities and why it will be beneficial for them to carry out the action for a particular job design method.

 Job Design Method & Techniques